Map number 38 (also includes Kasagatake, Kuorbegorodake, Washibadake, Suisho, Yakedake, Hotakadake, and Yarigatake), hiked September 15-16, 2017

-I’ve never been to the Kita Alps before this, and I went with 2 colleagues.
-1 colleague I’ve hiked with before in the Yatsugatake area, his name is Joe, the other I’ve never hiked with.
+I’ve never been to the Kita Alps before this, and I went with 2 others.
+1 person I’ve hiked with before in the Yatsugatake area, his name is Joe, the other I’ve never hiked with.
 So the plan was to start at Shinhotaka, climb up and stay overnight at Kasagatake, walk the ridge over to Kurobegorodake and stay overnight, then on the final day hit Washibadake and Suisho.

 I guess you have 2 options according to the map, but one of the options has a longer map time than the other so it made sense just to choose the route that had the shortest map time.
-The first hour or so is easy because you are following forest roads.
-Just before the ascent starts, there is a pipe coming out of rock with flowing water.
+The first hour or so is easy because you are following mostly flat forest roads.
+Just before the ascent starts, there is a pipe coming out of rock with flowing drinking water.
 This is your last chance to fill up before the Kasa hut.

 From here, map time is about 7 hours 30 minutes to Kasagatake hut.
 I have to admit, this ascent was challenging for me.
-It took me about 4 hours to reach the ridge line, and I swear about half way up I was starting to feel the same symptoms of altitude sickness that I felt on Fuji.
+It took us about 4 hours to reach the ridge line, and I swear about half way up I was starting to feel the same symptoms of altitude sickness that I felt on Fuji.
 But it wasn’t altitude sickness, just me trying to explain why I was so tired.
 By now it was just Joe and I because the other person sped ahead of us and we didn’t see him until we reached the ridge.
 When we finally got to the ridge, he was waiting there with one of the hut employees who spoke a little English.
 It was actually just a coincidence because the hut was still a good 30 min away.
 He had just returned from a week long hike around the Kita Alps.
 The 4 of us walked about 45 minutes along the ridge line to the Kasagatake hut.

 Amazingly, I had cell phone reception at the hut.
 I have been to less-remote places without cell pone reception.
 I called my wife to tell her that we got there OK, and everything was going as planned.
-Me and my colleague hiked the extra 30 minutes or so up to the top of Kasagatake while the hut cooked yuugohan (dinner) for us.
+Me and Joe hiked the extra 30 minutes or so up to the top of Kasagatake while the hut cooked yuugohan (dinner) for us.
 I have to say, this was one of the most exhilarating experiences I’ve ever had.
 All that work, over 6000 vertical feet of climbing really paid off.
 The sun had just set over the horizon, the air was cool and refreshing.
 The clouds shrouded the valley, but you could see the presumptuous peaks of Hotaka, Yari, and hundreds of others in the Kita Alps.
 You could even see the lights from some of the huts at Yari and Hotaka on the ridge line.
-It was striking and inspiring.

 This hut was a nicer one.
 I only know that in hindsight because at the time I didn’t have anything to compare it with.
 This was the first hut I’d stayed in.
-After staying in a few in the Chuo and Minami Alps, Kasa hut and the one at Kurobegoro were noticeably better.
+After staying in a few in the Minami Alps, Kasa hut and the one at Kurobegoro were noticeably better.
 It has bathrooms accessible from indoors.
 It had a wood burning fire place.
 And the English speaking worker (the one that waited for us at the ridgeline) had some very interesting stories about his adventures.
 They even gave the 3 of us our own private room because they were concerned that we wouldn’t be able to sleep in the dorm-style area like the rest of the Japanese hikers.

 When you stay at a hut, you can pay the minimum, which includes a warm place to sleep, with a futon, blankets, and a pillow.
 From there you have the option to pay for dinner and asagohan (breakfast).
 We got both and it was about 10,000 yen total (~$100).